-In housing, ESAs are treated as assistance animals when you have a valid ESA letter from a licensed mental health professional.
+In covered housing, ESAs may be treated as assistance animals when there is a disability-related need and reliable documentation from a licensed mental health professional.

-Yes.
-Under the Fair Housing Act (FHA), housing providers must consider reasonable accommodation requests for ESAs when you have appropriate documentation from a licensed clinician.
+In many covered housing situations, yes.
+Under the Fair Housing Act (FHA), housing providers must consider reasonable accommodation requests for assistance animals when there is a disability-related need and appropriate documentation from a licensed clinician.

 If you want to see how this works across the state, you can review our ESA letters in Texas overview page .